Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

-Waxworms are better for treats and silkworms are a great part of their regular diet.
+Waxworms are better for treats, and silkworms are a significant part of their regular diet.

 Are Gargoyle Geckos Friendly?

-Adults Gargoyle geckos are typically docile and friendly with regular handling, Young geckos can be skittish when they are first acquired.
+Adults Gargoyle geckos are typically docile and friendly with regular handling; young geckos can be skittish when first acquired.

-Female gargoyle geckos and male gargoyle geckos are not really different behavior-wise.
+Female gargoyle geckos and male gargoyle geckos are not different behavior-wise.